uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

 -------

 The example demonstrates task_arena NUMA support extensions.
-Each constructed task_arena is pinned to the corresponding node.
-If the platform does not have NUMA capabilities, the example will create only one ``task_arena`` and threads entering this ``task_arena`` will not be bound to any hardware resources.
+Each constructed task_arena is pinned to the corresponding NUMA node.

 .. code:: cpp